 1) Two Honeymoons

-More and more couples are opting for multiple trips post wedding.
-Perhaps opting for a mini-moon right after the wedding (a 3 day trip) and then a longer trip to multiple destinations a few months later.
-Not only can this help combat seasonality – thanks to couples spending their extended second honeymonon travelling during “low season” – but it is allowing more destinations to welcome this type of tourism.
+More and more couples are opting for multiple trips post-wedding.
+Perhaps opting for a mini-moon right after the wedding (a 3-day trip) and then a longer trip to multiple destinations a few months later.
+Not only can this help combat seasonality – thanks to couples spending their extended second honeymoon travelling during “low season” – but it is allowing more destinations to welcome this type of tourism.
 Couples no longer have to decide on just one country to visit!
 This could explain the increase in romance travel to countries such as Japan, Colombia and New Zealand.

 2) Use of Big Data